camiloborges/RefactorThis.Core/LimitationsAndOportunities.md

 ## review questions
 - Should Repository Throw KeyNotfound or should this be done at controller level?
 - Should there be a layer between repository and controller?
 This doesn't feel big enough for that, but might be something to be tackled
+- This is a pretty simple service, but should we have ViewModels and FluentValidations?
+-